ChristophSchmidl/DRL_Nanodegree_Navigation_Project/REPORT.md

 4. For each episode:
     1. Initialize the starting state
     2. For each time step:
-        1. Selection an action a_t using epsilon-greedy strategy with respect to Q
+        1. Selection an action using epsilon-greedy strategy with respect to Q
         2. Execute action in emulator and observe reward and next state
         3. Store experience (state, action, reward, next_state, done) in D
         4. Sample random minibatch of experiences from D